-- 4.1 If a Member has a Disclosable Pecuniary Interest or an Affected Interest, as defined by the Code of Conduct for Members, in a Planning matter, they should disclose the existence and nature of the interest in any discussions or meeting relating to the matter with officers or other Members. - 4.2 All planning applications submitted by a Councillor (or their partner/spouse or close family member) shall be determined by the Planning Committee.
-All planning applications submitted by a Council Chief Officer and above (or their partner/spouse or close family member) shall be determined by the Planning Committee. - 4.3 The Council's Code of Conduct for Members provides that a Member has an Affected Interest in a matter if:- - (a) a decision in relation to that matter might reasonably be regarded as affecting the financial position of an Affected Person to a greater extent than the majority of other residents in their Ward, or - (b) it is an application for a Licence, permission or consent made by an Affected Person or which (to the Member's knowledge) an Affected Person has made objections to the Council.
+- 4.1 If a Member has a Disclosable Pecuniary Interest or an Affected Interest, as defined by the Code of Conduct for Members, in a Planning matter, they should disclose the existence and nature of the interest in any discussions or meeting relating to the matter with officers or other Members. - 4.2 The Council's Code of Conduct for Members provides that a Member has an Affected Interest in a matter if:- - (a) a decision in relation to that matter might reasonably be regarded as affecting the financial position of an Affected Person to a greater extent than the majority of other residents in their Ward, or - (b) it is an application for a Licence, permission or consent made by an Affected Person or which (to the Member's knowledge) an Affected Person has made objections to the Council.